NCERT Solutions Class 9 English Chapter 6 – Free PDF Download

 Meanwhile, Class 8 students can refer to the NCERT Solutions of the English Supplementary textbook – It So Happened here.
 All the textbook and additional exercise questions have been solved by subject-matter experts, as per the updated CBSE English curriculum.
 Students can also explore the other important subjects of NCERT Solutions of Class 8 and score good grades in their exams.

-Access Answers to NCERT Class 8 English Unit 6 – The Fight
+Access Answers to NCERT Class 8 English Chapter 6 – The Fight

 Comprehension Check (Page 49)